Why You Need an Anchor Client and How to Find One

 - Make sure your clients know you're available.
 Be on the lookout for opportunities to expand your workload with your favorite companies.

 - This is an ongoing process—don't rest on your laurels when you have a to-die-for anchor client nailed down.
 The company could go out of business or otherwise change course so it no longer needs your services.
-You don't want to have to scramble to replace it, so try to keep a few potentials waiting in the wings.
+You don't want to have to scramble to replace them, so try to keep a few potentials waiting in the wings.